jarrettmeyer/TypeScript_and_AngularJS/README.md

 root.
 From there, you  should be able to navigate to [http://localhost:8080](http://localhost:8080) to see the application run.

+If you make changes to the code, you will need to run `grunt build:dev` to transpile the TypeScript to JavaScript and concatenate the results into a single `app.js` file.

 ## Running Tests

 Unit tests are run with [Karma](http://karma-runner.github.io/0.12/index.html).
 You will first need to transpile the